VietAnh1010/vietanh1010.github.io/posts/cofe_solver.md

 In Rocq, proof irrelevance does not hold for arbitrary propositions.
 However, equality on `nat` is decidable, and decidable equality implies UIP (by the **Hedberg theorem**).
 UIP lets us treat any two proofs of the same equality `m = n` as interchangeable, so equational reasoning about `cast` and `shift` goes through without getting stuck on proof-term mismatches.

-Connecting back to the previous section: the morphisms in the category of paths over `nat` are proofs of equality, and UIP says there is at most one such proof between any two natural numbers.
+Connecting back to the previous section: the morphisms in the fundamental groupoid of `nat` are proofs of equality, and UIP says there is at most one such proof between any two natural numbers.
 In HoTT terms, this means `nat` is a **set** - a type whose path spaces are all mere propositions, also known as a type of **h-level 2** (where h-level 0 is a contractible type, h-level 1 is a mere proposition, and h-level 2 is a set).
-In categorical terms, this makes the category of paths over `nat` a **thin category** - a category where there is at most one morphism between any two objects.
+In categorical terms, this makes the fundamental groupoid of `nat` a **thin category** - a category where there is at most one morphism between any two objects.
 Readers interested in the deeper connections between type theory and category theory are encouraged to explore these concepts further.

 ### Resources